 ELS participants continue learning outside the classroom through unique community-based learning opportunities which provide insight into US culture and practice communicating with a diverse range of Americans.

 Classes meet approximately twenty hours per week, Monday through Friday.
 In addition to legal English classes, ELS students attend two general English for Academic Purposes courses in the ELI EAP program along with graduate students from other U-M schools: Interactive Speaking and Community-Based Language and Culture Practicum.

 Small class size and student-teacher conferences provide participants with extensive individual attention.
 A certificate of completion is awarded to participants who fulfill all program requirements.

 The program provides training in the skills you will need to succeed in law school.
 Classes are grounded in legal and academic texts.
 Activities include:

-- Legal writing assignments designed to help understand the characteristics of legal writing
+- Writing assignments designed to help understand the characteristics of legal writing

 - Collaborative group projects

 - Pair, small-group, and seminar-style speaking activities on a range of academic and legal topics